Catch // Concept Document

 • He sets the case in two or three sentences and asks for help.

 • End card: THE CASE OPENS.
-Date, time the carousel drops.
+Date and time the carousel drops.

 Detective Sleuth / opening V.O.